Welcome to the Department of Mathematics and Data Analytics!

 Click here for more information

+B.S.
 Concentration in Data Analytics

-Data-driven decision-making is now central to operations in fields like finance, technology, healthcare, and government.
+Data-driven decision-making is now central to operations in fields like finance, technology, healthcare and government.
 Employers are seeking graduates with strong mathematical abilities to analyze and interpret complex data.
-The U.S. Bureau of Labor Statistics projects “much faster than average” job growth in careers requiring these skills, including roles such as data scientists, mathematicians, statisticians, and financial analysts.
+The U.S. Bureau of Labor Statistics projects “much faster than average” job growth in careers requiring these skills, including roles such as data scientists, mathematicians, statisticians and financial analysts.

 Click here to learn more about our B.S. in Mathematics with a concentration in Data Analytics